-In a civil case, the plaintiff must prove his or her case by a preponderance of the evidence (the greater weight of the evidence).
+In a civil case, the plaintiff must prove their case by a preponderance of the evidence (the greater weight of the evidence).
 The plaintiff must prove that the defendant is at fault.
 Do not use the term "guilty" in a civil case.
-In the sample criminal trial which follows on pages 2 and 3, the standard of proof is more difficult, i.e., bevond a reasonable doubt.
+In the sample criminal trial which follows on pages 2 and 3, the standard of proof is more difficult, i.e., beyond a reasonable doubt.